-In 1979 the Druk Sakyong, Trungpa Rinpoche, recognized the valley as Kalapa, Shambhala’s capital.
+In 1979 the Druk Sakyong, Chogyam Trungpa Rinpoche, recognized the valley as Kalapa, Shambhala’s capital.
 Sakyong Mipham Rinpoche has proclaimed Kalapa Valley the Sacred Centre of Shambhala.

 This sacred park is a forested river valley with waterfalls and meadows, adjacent to Cape Breton Highlands National Park, on Cape Breton island, Nova Scotia.
 Pilgrimages to Kalapa Valley are most encouraged, nourishing both visitors and the Shambhala community worldwide.

-The house, camping sites, and hiking trails invite overnight, weeklong and day visitors to enjoy the peaceful and powerful simplicity of this woodland valley.
+The house, camping sites, and hiking trails invite overnight, week-long and day pilgrims to enjoy the peaceful and powerful simplicity of this woodland valley.